AntonJansen96/GLIC/analysis/README.md

 * Associated with the directory `panels`.
 * Creates the older panels for analyzing residue contacts.
 Now mostly redundant.

+`extractProtonations.py`
+* Extracts the time-averaged mean protonation values from paperBarPlots.obj.
+* Makes new selection of 3 categories of residues.

 `getNames.py`
 * Helper file for identiying what kind of selections MDAnalysis makes.
 * This was used to do some debugging for `contactData.py`.